 17) Get an Instant Pot or Slow Cooker

 We have found our Instant Pot to be great for cooking WFPBD meals!
-It makes cooking beans and rices much easier.
+It makes cooking beans, rice and quinoa much easier.

 Another good option to have is a Slow Cooker (Crockpot), as this might help with making bean-based soups.
 There are some great WFPBD Instant Pot recipes and I will try to add some in the future.